IsaMill: IsaMill Operating Principles

-History of the IsaMill
+History

-The driving force for developing the IsaMill

-The development of the IsaMill was driven by MIM Holdings’ desire to develop its McArthur River lead–zinc deposit in Australia’s Northern Territory, and by the need for finer grinding at its Mount Isa lead–zinc concentrator.
+The development of the IsaMill was driven by MIM Holdings’ desire to develop its McArthur River lead–zinc deposit in Australia's Northern Territory, and by the need for finer grinding at its Mount Isa lead–zinc concentrator.

 The mineral grains in the McArthur River deposit were much finer than those of operating mines.
-Test work had shown that it would be necessary to grind part of the ore so that 80% of the ground particles were less than 7 µm (0.007 mm) if a saleable concentrate of mixed lead and zinc minerals (referred to as a "bulk concentrate") were to be produced.
+Test work had shown that it would be necessary to grind part of the ore so that 80% of the ground particles were less than 7 μm (0.007 mm) if a saleable concentrate of mixed lead and zinc minerals (referred to as a "bulk concentrate") were to be produced.

 At the same time, the mineral grain size of the lead–zinc ore mined and processed at Mount Isa was decreasing, making it harder to separate the lead and zinc minerals.
 The liberation of sphalerite (zinc sulfide) grains dropped from over 70% to just over 50% between 1984 and 1991.
 As a result, the Mount Isa lead–zinc concentrator was forced to produce a bulk concentrate from the beginning of 1986 until late 1996.
 Bulk concentrates cannot be treated in electrolytic zinc smelters, due to their lead content, and are typically treated in blast furnaces using the Imperial Smelting Process.
 The Imperial Smelting Process has higher operating costs than the more common electrolytic zinc process, and therefore the payment received by producers of bulk concentrate is lower than that received for separate lead and zinc concentrates.
 The zinc in the Mount Isa bulk concentrate was eventually worth less than half that of the zinc in the zinc concentrate.

 These issues provided a great incentive for MIM to grind its ores finer.
 MIM metallurgists had undertaken fine grinding test work on samples from both deposits using conventional grinding technologies between 1975 and 1985.
 However, it was found that conventional grinding had a very high power consumption and that contamination of the mineral surface by iron from the steel grinding media adversely affected flotation performance.

 It was concluded in 1990 that there was no suitable existing technology for grinding to the fine sizes in the base metals industry.
-Consequently, Mount Isa’s head of mineral processing research, Dr Bill Johnson, began looking at grinding practices outside the mining industry.
+Consequently, Mount Isa's head of mineral processing research, Dr Bill Johnson, began looking at grinding practices outside the mining industry.
 He found that fine grinding was well established for such high-value manufactured products as printer inks, pharmaceuticals, paint pigments and chocolate.